-11. Pupils with special educational needs and disabilities
+12. Pupils with special educational needs and disabilities

 We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group, including:
+Additional barriers can exist when recognising abuse, neglect and exploitation in this group, including: